johh/three-gltf-loader/README.md

 ## Reporting Issues
 Please note that this is just a wrapper for the [glTF loader provided by three.js](https://github.com/mrdoob/three.js/blob/master/examples/js/loaders/GLTFLoader.js).
 Therefore, any issues regarding the loader should be reported directly via the [three.js issue tracker](https://github.com/mrdoob/three.js/issues/).
+TypeScript definitions are provided by the [official three package on DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/three).

 For issues directly related to the wrapper or this package specifically, feel free to contact me.